 Q: Can I combine color practices with therapy or medical care?

 A: Yes.
-Color and meditation practices are complementary and can support conventional care.
-If you have severe or persistent symptoms, consult a healthcare professional.
+Color and meditation practices complement conventional care.
+If symptoms are severe or persistent, consult a healthcare professional.

 Discover Your Life Purpose Today!